FGOQuitter/E7-Auto-Refresh/README.md

 ## How to Run:
 1. Make sure you have [Python](https://www.python.org/downloads/) and the correct dependencies installed (see below)
 2. Set your resolution to 1920x1080.
 This macro will not work for other resolutions
-3. Open and maximize Google Play
+3. Open Google Play
-4. Open Epic Seven, then enter Secret Shop
+4. Open Epic Seven, then enter Secret Shop and maximize with F11
 5. Run the Python script
 	>If running from terminal, make sure the refresh button is visible on the screen
 6. If running the script for the first time, make sure everything works correctly first